jwallaceni/enum/README.md

 ### ./initial.sh [filename] [output file]

 Scan for subdomains in a list of domains using Subfinder

+### ./nmap.sh [filename] [output file]

+Perform an nmap vulnerability scan with version detection in a list/file of targets and output results to a file

 ### ./dirb.sh [domain] [output file]